conorbmurphy/galvanizereference/README.md

 * `min_sample_leaf`: start with None and try others
 * `n_jobs`: -1 will make it run on the max # of proocessors

+`from sklearn.ensemble import GradientBoostingRegressor`
+* You can used `staged_predict` to access the boosted steps, which is especially useful in plotting error rate over time

 `from sklearn.svm import SVC` # sklearn uses SVC's even though it's a SVM.
 * By default, SVC will use radial basis, which will enlarge your feature space with higher-order functions

 A few other fun tools:

+`from sklearn.model_selection import GridSearchCV` Searches over designated parameters to tune a model
+* GridSearch can parallelize jobs so set `n_jobs = -1`

 `from sklearn.pipeline import Pipeline`
 Note that pipeline is helpful for keeping track of changes